AkshatModi870/Programmable-Priority-Interrupt-Controller-PIC/README.md

 - When an irq bit (e.g., irq[2]) goes high, the IRR bit 2 becomes 1, and then int_req goes high.
 - When inta goes high, the data_bus shows a number (e.g., 0x42 if base is 0x40 and device is 2).
 Also the ISR bit 2 becomes 1 and IRR bit 2 becomes 0.
 - Later, an EOI (command 0x20) clears the ISR bit.

-### Step 7 – Take a screenshot for your report

-If you need to show the results to someone (like a professor), in GTKWave go to **File → Write Snapshot → PNG** and save the image.
-You can also take a screenshot of the terminal output.

 ## Understanding the testbench output